davidovich/summon/README.md

 code snippets distributed in many repos, leveraging go modules and version management.

 > NOTE: This is still a WIP and experimental.
+This readme is a design document and not every feature is implemented yet.

 It builds upon packr to pack arbitrary files in an executable which you then bootstrap at destination using standard go get or [gobin](https://github.com/myitcv/gobin):